We’re excited that you’re considering continuing your education at Sullivan University

 A transfer student is anyone applying for admission to Sullivan University who has attended a college or university after high school graduation.

 It depends on your particular situation.
-If you are transferring fewer than 60 semester hours or fewer than 90 quarter hours, you must also meet freshman admission requirements, which can be found on page 8 of our catalog.
+If you are transferring fewer than 60 semester hours or fewer than 90 quarter hours, you must also meet freshman admission requirements, which can be found in our catalog.

 Sullivan University will accept transfer credit for traditional course work you have successfully completed at nationally or regionally accredited institutions of higher education as documented on an official transcript.
 Please keep in mind that the applicability of a specific transfer course toward a Sullivan University degree program depends on the requirements of the department, division, college or school in which you are enrolled.